sayograi24/IRIS/README.md

 │   └── index.js
 ├── package.json
 └── README.md
-Contributing
+🤝 Contributing
+Contributions are welcome!
+Follow these steps:

-Fork the repository
+Fork the repo

-Create a new branch (git checkout -b feature/your-feature)
+Create your feature branch (git checkout -b feature/YourFeature)

-Commit your changes (git commit -m 'Add your feature')
+Commit your changes (git commit -m 'Add some feature')

-Push to the branch (git push origin feature/your-feature)
+Push to the branch (git push origin feature/YourFeature)

 Open a Pull Request

-License
+📄 License
-MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License.

-Contact
+📬 Contact
 Created by sayograi24.
+Feel free to reach out!